Back to blog

 ScopeMore than reviews: Discord, forums, social media, events

-This makes sense for studios with $500K+ annual revenue, multiple community channels, and enough work to justify a full-time role.
-A good CM does far more than review responses.
-They manage Discord, moderate forums, create community content, and become the voice of the studio.
+This makes sense for studios pulling $500K+ annual revenue, running multiple community channels, with enough work to justify a full-time role.
+A good CM does WAY more than review responses — Discord, forums, community content, the whole voice-of-the-studio thing.

-It breaks down when you are hiring a $4K/month person primarily for review responses.
-That is a $48K/year solution to a problem that might need 2 hours per day of work.
+It breaks down when you're paying $4K/month primarily for review responses.
+Let's do the math: that's $48K/year for a problem that might need 2 hours of work per day.
 If Steam reviews are your only community touchpoint, a CM is overkill.

-There is also a voice problem.
-A great CM learns your voice over time, but they are still not you.
-If your players know you by name, if that personal connection is part of what makes the community work, the gap matters.
-For larger studios where the brand is the studio and not the individual, it is a non-issue.
+There's also a voice problem.
+A great CM learns your voice over time, but they're still not you.
+If your players know you by name — if that personal connection is part of what makes the community tick — the gap matters.
+For larger studios where the brand is the studio, not the person?
+Non-issue.

-Then there is the coverage gap.
+Then there's the coverage gap.
 CMs work business hours.
 Review bombs happen at 2am on weekends.
-Negative review surges do not wait for Monday morning.
-If your CM is offline, your game is unmonitored.
-For more on this comparison, see our detailed CM vs. AI analysis.
+Negative review surges don't wait for Monday morning.
+Your CM is offline, your game is unmonitored.
+For more on this, see our detailed CM vs. AI analysis.

 Option C: AI-assisted review management

 The newest approach.
-AI generates response drafts based on your game's context, and you approve them.
+AI generates response drafts based on your game's context.
+You approve them.

 FactorReality